Pirates vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Pittsburgh Pirates will play on Monday at Coors Field, at 8:40 PM ET, with Elias Diaz and Bryan Reynolds among those expected to produce at the plate.
+Jose Urena and Vince Velasquez will start for their respective teams when the Colorado Rockies and the Pittsburgh Pirates play on Tuesday at Coors Field, at 8:40 PM ET.

-The Rockies are the favorite in this one, at -145, while the underdog Pirates have +120 odds to win.
-The over/under is 11.5 runs for the contest (with -115 odds on the over and -105 odds to go under).
+The favored Rockies have -110 moneyline odds against the underdog Pirates, who are listed at -110.
+The over/under is 13 runs for the game.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.